-That resilience is also what drives our faculty and staff forward.
-In this “new normal” SPA stays true to our “old” values.
-We continue to build a culture of excellence that transforms the student experience through personalized teaching and experiential learning; empowers those who seek knowledge to conduct and produce research; and facilitates engagement and collaboration between the academic and policy-planning spheres.
-We are also dedicated to protecting democratic institutions; fostering civil discourse in the political sphere; and training the next generation of public servants and leaders.
+It is also a time of change at SPA.
+Vicky Wilkins is taking on a wider role at AU, serving as our acting provost, and I have stepped in to lead SPA.
+I was motivated to take on this responsibility because I am inspired by the optimism and resilience that drives faculty and staff.
+We continue to build a community and culture of excellence, which transforms the student experience through personalized teaching and experiential learning; empowers those who seek knowledge to conduct and produce research; and facilitates engagement and collaboration between the academic and policy-planning spheres.
+We also remain dedicated to protecting democratic institutions, fostering civil discourse in the political sphere, and training the next generation of public servants and leaders.

-This mission motivates our students, faculty, and staff to some incredible accomplishments.
+This mission inspires SPA students, faculty, and staff to accomplish incredible things.
 We are thrilled to share some highlights with you:

-Growing our Centers of Research: SPA is home to 12 research centers and institutes, specializing on policy matters as varied as the environment, urban development, Congress and the Presidency, foreign and domestic extremism, justice-related initiatives, and data science.
-We’re also growing the sponsored research of these centers through our Washington Institute for Public Affairs Research, which received 20.5% more grants in 2020-21 than the previous academic year, resulting in an almost 50% increase in total awards.
+Growing our Centers of Research: SPA is home to 13 research centers and institutes, specializing on policy matters as varied as the environment, urban development, Congress and the Presidency, foreign and domestic extremism, justice-related initiatives, and data science.
+We’re also growing the sponsored research of these centers through our Washington Institute for Public Affairs Research, which has increased total awards to SPA by more than 50% since 2020-21.
 To learn more about our centers and institutes, and to follow them on social media to stay up to date on their work, join us on SPA’s social media hub.

-Leading in Our Fields: SPA is proud to serve as host to five academic journals: the Journal of Policy Analysis and Management (editor, Erdal Tekin), Political Analysis (editor, Jeff Gill), the Journal of Behavioral Public Administration (editor, Kenneth Meier), Nonprofit Management & Leadership Journal (editor, Lewis Faulk), and the Drug Court Review.
+Leading in Our Fields: SPA is proud to host to four academic journals: the Journal of Policy Analysis and Management (editor, Erdal Tekin), Political Analysis (editor, Jeff Gill), Nonprofit Management & Leadership Journal (editor, Lewis Faulk), and Congress and the Presidency (editor, Jeffrey Crouch).

-Addressing the Tough Questions: The range and quality of our leading scholars of criminal justice, terrorism, national security, political violence, political participation, bipartisanship, as well as public administration and policy, distinguish us from other institutions.
+Addressing the Tough Questions: The range and quality of SPA scholars, with expertise on criminal justice, terrorism, national security, political violence, political participation, bipartisanship, and public administration and policy, distinguish us from other institutions.

-The breadth and depth of their expertise allows us to address the most critical challenges of our time—and to take action to change things for the better.
-Likewise, our commitment to translating research for public engagement ensures us a place in the national conversation, where our esteemed faculty appear in the highest tiers of media outlets.
-In the next year our faculty will continue to ask tough questions and seek answers to pressing issues.
+Our faculty firepower allows us to address the most critical challenges of our time—and to take action to change things for the better.
+Likewise, our commitment to translating research for public engagement ensures us a place in the national conversation: our esteemed faculty are consulted by the most prestigious media outlets.
 Current faculty areas of focus include: